mediolanum1/Rbl0/README.md

 - 👋 Hi, I’m Robert
 - 👀 I’m interested in finding projects where I can contribute to
 - 🌱 I’m currently studying at Computer Science major
-- 💞️ I’m looking to collaborate on anu project
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me lirobert2002@gmail.com

 <!---